pbosetti/mightex/README.md

 A Python interface can be rather analogously generated and used with `swig -python -c++ -o mightex_lua.cpp mightex.hpp`.

+The binary release already contains wrappers for Lua, Python, and Ruby.

 ## Author

 Paolo Bosetti, University of Trento.